 Doctor Who ~

 ‘I then became the equivalent of a Second Assistant Director, or Assistant Floor Manager, on Doctor Who, and what fun that was.
 Colin Baker, who had played a doctor in Coot Club was now The Doctor, with Martin Jarvis as the Governor and Jason Connery, Sean Connery’s son, in the role of Jondar the hero.
 Nicolas Chagrin was a baddie called Qulliam and Stephen Yardley – well known at the time for staring in Howards Way – had a comic role alongside Geraldine Alexander.
 She seemed to be half his height.
-We were meant to be on the planet Varos, but I’m afraid it was shot entirely in Studio 8 at BBC Televison Centre in Wood Lane.
+We were meant to be on the planet Varos, but I’m afraid it was shot entirely in Studio 8 at BBC Television Centre in Wood Lane.
 I am amazed to find great chunks of Philip Martin’s script are pasted up on IMDb.

 Recce in the rainforest ~

 ‘When working in television production it is pretty near impossible to take any holiday during a series.
-We were granted Leave once a show went on to the editing stage.
+We were granted leave once a show went on to the editing stage.
 I took five weeks after completing Doctor Who to accompany my boyfriend, Alastair Fothergill, on a trip to Uganda and Zaire.
 It was a partly recce for a possible Wildlife on One about giraffe-like creatures called Okapi who live in the Ituri Rainforest.
 We spent seven days living with the pygmies trying to find them before giving up.
 We were, however successful in finding chimpanzees and gorillas, as well as a number of species of monkeys such as red colobus that have interesting social behaviour.
 I’d read primatology at university so was thrilled to be able to observe them in the wild.
-Having made land-mark series for the BBC such as The Frozen Planet and The Hunt with Sir David Attenborough, Alastair made a number of feature films for Disney Nature before producing Our Planet for Netflicks.
+Having made land-mark series for the BBC such as The Frozen Planet and The Hunt with Sir David Attenborough, Alastair made a number of feature films for Disney Nature before producing Our Planet for Netflixs.

 ‘Margaret Kelly was a dancer from Liverpool whose startling blue eyes and long legs led to her becoming known as Bluebell.
 At the age of 22 she formed the Bluebell Girls, a troupe of tall dancers who appeared on stage at the Folies Bergere and still dance today at the Lido in Paris.
 She married a musician, a Romanian Jew, who she managed to hide in Paris during the occupation despite being interned in Besancon and interrogated by the Gestapo herself.
 I worked on the drama of her life.
 The eight-part series was directed by Moira Armstrong and starred Carolyn Pickles as Bluebell.
 Annie Lambert played her best friend, Helen, while Miranda Coe, Sebastian Coe’s sister, was one of her tall and lovely dancers.
 It was my launch into the field of wartime romance and I loved it.

 I helped the writer, Paul Wheeler, with the historical research, flying to Paris to meet Margaret Kelly, who was still working at the age of 72.
 I managed to track down a number of amazing former Bluebell Girls and produced files of photographs for the designers to work from.
-There was a sizeable amount of film research, which included viewing the incredible black and white Nazi footage on 35mm nitrate film at the British Film Institute.
+There was a sizable amount of film research, which included viewing the incredible black and white Nazi footage on 35mm nitrate film at the British Film Institute.
 When I turned up at the BFI, I gave them my name, and was astonished to find myself being treated like absolute royalty.
 Later I discovered they understood I’d introduced myself as ‘Safety Level’ rather than ‘Sophie Neville’.
 They thought I had come to inspect the conditions under which the highly combustible nitrate film was being stored and viewed.

-I went on to work on the series as an Assistant Floor Manager or Second Assistant alongside Lawrence Wilson who went on to directed the soap opera Neighbours in Melbourne.
+I went on to work on the series as an Assistant Floor Manager or Second Assistant alongside Lawrence Wilson who went on to direct Eastenders and the soap opera Neighbours in Melbourne.
 It was hard work.
 Up to 450 extras in 1930’s evening dress, sixteen dancers, a dozen leading actors and a full orchestra, not to mention six ‘nudes’, would be needed ‘ready on set’ to begin recording at 9.00am at the huge theatres of Halifax and Harrogate.
 I remember Lawrence allocating 32 musical instruments and 24 enormous ostrich feather fans.